5 Easy Ways to Track Form Submissions (And Link Them to Revenue)

 But not to panic.
 We have a great step-by-step guide in our blog post on Google Analytics conversion tracking that you can follow.

-With a marketing attribution tool in place, you can track leads through their full customer journey and attribute any closed revenue back to the influencing marketing channels, campaigns and ads.
+By using a marketing attribution tool like Ruler, you can connect closed revenue back to the specific marketing channels, campaigns, and ads that influenced the conversion.

-Learn more about tracking full customer journeys with Ruler, or book a demo with our team to see the data in action.
+Want to see how it works in action?
+Learn more about tracking the full customer journey with Ruler, or book a demo with our team today.